Perfect Reconstruction Two-Channel Filter Banks on Arbitrary Graphs: Preliminary

 there holds that

 Thus perfect reconstruction condition \eqref{bipar_T} is guaranteed by

 By setting $g_0(\lambda)=h_1(2-\lambda)$ and $g_1(\lambda)=h_0(2-\lambda)$, \eqref{bipart_funeq} can be simplified as

-The filter banks satisfying the equation are said to be biorthogonal, which are studied in \cite{narang2013compact}.
+The resulting filter banks are said to be biorthogonal, which are studied in \cite{narang2013compact}.
 Furthermore, if $g_i(\lambda)=h_i(\lambda)$ for $i=0,1$, then (\ref{bipart_funeq}) is equivalent to

 The filter banks satisfying the equation are said to be orthogonal, which are studied in \cite{narang2012perfect}.
 The technique for the construction is very skillful.
 However, it only applies to bipartite graphs due to the key condition \eqref{eq:condition-bipartite}.
-For non-bipartite graphs the authors of \cite{narang2012perfect} present an approach, called Harary's decomposition, to decompose the graph into about $\lceil\log_2K\rceil$ bipartite graphs and process the signal on each bipartite one.
+For non-bipartite graphs the authors of \cite{narang2012perfect} proposed an approach, called Harary's decomposition, to decompose the graph into about $\lceil\log_2K\rceil$ bipartite subgraphs, then the filter bank is built based on each bipartite graph.
 For more details, readers are referred to \cite{narang2012perfect}.